How can the guest experience strengthen loyalty?

 In this article, we’ve already run through the different points of interaction between a guest and a hotel.

 It’s crucial to get to grips with these to avoid other sources, such as OTAs, doing it for you, at least for pre- and post-stay communication.
-Satisfaction and the quality of the guest experience go hand in hand and can be expressed at every stage.
+Satisfaction and the quality of the guest experience go hand in hand.
+And this can be expressed at every stage.
 Satisfaction will be even greater if you go to special efforts for your guests based on the interactions you’ve had with them during their stay.
-As we’ve seen, gathering information, collecting feedback and offering opportunities for additional sales are also factors which demonstrate your attention to detail and, therefore, the uniqueness of your hotel.
+As we’ve seen, gathering information, collecting feedback and offering opportunities for additional sales are also factors which demonstrate your attention to detail.
+Therefore, the uniqueness of your hotel.

 New technology offers solutions linked to this.
-Customer Alliance and its new Guest Experience Management aim to give you better control of your guest experience by enabling you to showcase everything that’s great about your establishment.
+Customer Alliance and its new Guest Experience Management aim to give you better control of your guest experience.
+Especially by enabling you to showcase everything that’s great about your establishment.
 To do this, it’s also important to be aware of your guests’ needs by group in order to be able to offer a personalised experience.
-Guest satisfaction is now measured based on the quality of these experiences and no longer simply comes down to whether the hotel room was comfortable or the food in the restaurant was good.
+Guest satisfaction is now measured based on the quality of these experiences.
+No longer simply comes down to whether the hotel room was comfortable or the food in the restaurant was good.

 By taking these factors into consideration and implementing a strategy that focuses meticulously on the guest experience, you’re giving yourself the best chance of strengthening guest loyalty.
 Now, guests value the experience more than the benefits that might come with a loyalty scheme, such as discounts.
-There’s no doubt, for example, that a guest will attach greater importance to the quality of a massage in your spa than to a discount they received, especially if the treatment they received at a discounted rate was not satisfactory.
+There’s no doubt.
+For example, that a guest will attach greater importance to the quality of a massage in your spa than to a discount.
+Especially if the treatment they received at a discounted rate was not satisfactory.

-Ask for a personalised demonstration from one of our experts today and take (back) control of your online reputation by offering a tailor-made guest experience!
+Ask for a personalised demonstration from one of our experts today.
+Take (back) control of your online reputation by offering a tailor-made guest experience!